 This highly acclaimed (and just as expensive) method comes through courses in 3 levels in Portuguese (it isn’t specified which Portuguese exactly, probably Brazilian), called “Start,” “Total,” and “Perfect.”
 The “Start” course introduces the Portuguese language through 50 most common words and their use; “Total” is their standard course, which contains interactive exercises, and “Perfect” is supposed to help you achieve a flawless fluency.
 The course is advertised as an ultimate tool for effortless learning that enables you to speak confidently within a couple of hours.
-The fancy mobile app may help you get a feel of what the courses look like, but the free version only contains one lesson, and it is not in Portuguese.
+Unfortunately, we were very disappointed with it.
+Review.

 Practice Makes Perfect Beginning Portuguese

 This book covers the essentials – basic grammar and vocabulary – with examples and exercises.
 The lessons are concise, and most of them do not require more than 20 minutes to complete.
 Two accompanying audio CDs enable you to practice speaking and listening.

 Tandem is a language exchange app created to connect learners from around the world.
 You can teach someone the language you speak and they’ll help you learn the language you’d like to learn.
 It comes with lots of useful features to make connecting with other users easy and facilitate language practice.
 Read our full review of Tandem.